kbjimenes/target-identification/README.md

 # About

-Target-centric models (TCM) develop over CHEMBL database.
+This repository provides an official implementation of 253 Target-centric models (TCM) develop over CHEMBL database.

 # File structure